SUKOHI/FluentCsv/README.md

 # FluentCsv

 A Laravel package that allows you to generate or save csv file being encoded.
-This package is maintained under Larave 5.7.
+This package is maintained under Laravel 5.7.

 # Installation